Anthocharis euphenoides

 Anthocharis euphenoides, the Provence orange tip, is a species of butterfly in the family Pieridae.
 It is found in the Iberian Peninsula (missing in the southwest and northeast), in the south of France (from the eastern Pyrenees to the Alpes-Maritimes) and in Italy in the Abruzzo.
 There are a few records from Switzerland (Southern Ticino).
 Its caterpillars use Biscutella as their food source.

+Description

+This butterfly has a very marked sexual dimorphism: the male is yellow with the apex of the forewings orange bordered by a small black band while the female is white with the apex orange and the same black band.
+The underside of the hindwings is marked with green and the apex of the forewings is orange in the male, yellow in the female.